Updated June 2021

 Planning your visit: If tent camping is the ideal way to end your lake day, plan on heading to Lake Granbury!
 All 5 lake parks have no charge or fees for overnight stays.

 photo courtesy of Visit Granbury

 In the heart and center of the DFW metroplex is 8,000 acre Lake Grapevine, one of the most well-known and popular local lakes.
 There are 8 parks around the lake with picnic areas and camping spots, beautiful walking trails to enjoy, and fishing.
 Lake Grapevine is also a huge hit for boating, water sports, sailing and glow paddling at night As far as boating goes the options include bringing your own, renting or chartering!
 And we haven’t even mentioned the FLOATING WATERPARK.

-WhoaZone, is essentially it's a huge floating playground where you can bounce, slip and slide on top of the lake!
-But please check before going due to COVID.
+WhoaZone is essentially a huge floating playground where you can bounce, slip and slide on top of the lake!

 Planning your visit: One of the best views of Lake Grapevine for spending the day on shore is none other than Rockledge Park.
 For camping and rentals there’s Meadowmere Park ($35/site), Vineyards Campgrounds ($47-67 for RVs and cabins starting at $133), Murrell Park ($10/night) and Twin Coves Park with a permit ($10/vehicle with MasterCard or Visa only).

 GRAPEVINE | 30 MINUTES FROM DALLAS